Author, Photographer, Literary Activist

 In subsequent years, Corso and Edwards performed with percussionist Koku Kuwanu at the Polish Hill Arts Festival in Pittsburgh, organized a STEP QUOTE CONTEST, as well as produced the video, “ON THE WAY UP: CITY STEPS, CITY IMMIGRANTS, a mix of poetry, music, dance, and art that pays tribute to early immigrants who built city stairways and those who now care for them as well as new immigrants to Pittsburgh.
 Corso and Edwards are joined by Michael DiLauro, an Emmy-winning director and producer of documentaries; belly dance artist Sahra DeRoy; Koku Kuwonu, a drummer from the African country of Togo; Japanese-American Keiko Maeda; Portugese-American Maria Laranginho, and poet and English as a Second Language instructor Christine Telfer.

-Corso and Edwards were awarded a GREATER PITTSBURGH ARTS COUNCIL grant to exhibit their original PHOTOGRAPHS of city steps and recite their poetry at public libraries.
+Corso and Edwards were awarded a GREATER PITTSBURGH ARTS COUNCIL grant to exhibit original PHOTOGRAPHS of city steps and recite their poetry at public libraries.
+Corso was a featured artist at THE PITTSBURGH CITY STEPS SYMPOSIUM and with photographer Lee Ann Draud published an essay on city steps in WESTERN PENNSYLAVIA HISTORY.
 Her BOOKMARKS AND PHOTO MAGNETS are available at bookstores and gift shops.

 The Steppin Stanzas Project is included in a Literary Hub press article as one reason "Pittsburgh is Littsburgh."